Cheap and free things to do this half term

-Wondering how to entertain the kids during half term and looking for cheap or free things to do?
+Wondering how to entertain the kids during the October half term and looking for cheap or free things to do?
 Look no further.

-When half-term arrives, parents all over start wondering what to do with their little darlings - and how to keep it cheap!
-But never fear, there are loads of things to do if you keep your ear to the ground, and much of it is free, too.
-Check out these ideas.
+When half-term arrives, parents all over start wondering what to do with their little darlings - and how to keep it cheap.
+But there are loads of things to do if you keep your ear to the ground, and much of it is free.

 If you live in Wales, children 16 and under can go to your local swimming pool for free during the school holidays – there's more details at the Sport Wales website.
 Some local councils in England and Scotland also offer free swimming – check your local council's website to see if it's one of them.

 In fact, even if you're not up for a swim, it's a good idea to check out your local council’s website as many will be running reasonably priced half-term sports courses.

 If you fancy getting out of the house, why not go to a local children's event?
 It's very cheap, or even free, to attend.

 Free-events.co.uk and Wherecanwego.com are also great for finding brilliant free events right on your doorstep!
 Or take a look at your local council's website or your local newspaper (and its website).